Iterating Generalised Perfect Set Forcing Along Well-Founded Orders: Abstract

 \section{Abstract}

-Vladimir Kanovei \cite{zbMATH01335192} developed the technique of geometric iteration and used it to prove that the perfect set forcing can be iterated with countable supports along any partial order, while preserving $\aleph_1$.
-In \cite{Property-B} we considered a generalised perfect set forcing with respect to a filter on a cardinal $\kappa$ satisfying $\kappa^{<\kappa}=\kappa$, which we denoted ${\mathbb P} (\mathcal F)$, and proved that its iteration with supports of size $\le\kappa$ along any ordinal preserves cardinals up and including $\kappa^+$.
+The technique of geometric forcing iteration was developed by Kanovei \cite{zbMATH01335192} and used to prove that the perfect set forcing can be iterated with countable supports along any partial order, while preserving $\aleph_1$.
+In \cite{Property-B} we considered a generalised perfect set forcing with respect to a filter on a cardinal $\kappa$ satisfying $\kappa^{<\kappa}=\kappa$, which we denoted ${\mathbb P} (\mathcal F)$, and we proved that its iteration with supports of size $\le\kappa$ along any ordinal preserves cardinals up to and including $\kappa^+$.